 - Workshop #3: What’s Next?
 Time To Edit, with Karen Karbo.
 December 5, 9:30am-12:30pm PST.

 - You’ve made it, well done!
 Now breathe.
 The month is over and you have that draft in your hands, but now you need to refine and revise it.
 Karen Karbo will help you take that objective step back and stock your toolkit with approaches to editing that you’ll be able to use again and again.

 - 11am-12:30pm: Breakout rooms with cohorts, workshop reflections, and writing time.

-Click here to register for individual workshops and cohort experience.
+Click here to register for individual workshops.